Linan552/Madidi-project/README.md

 - library(grr)
 ---
 ## what each script does
+### 'decompose_my_beta_2019-09-30.R'
+created by J. Sebastian Tello & Ivan Jimenez
+This function calculates components of the Bray-Curtis and Sorensen measurements of distance between communities (i.e. tunover).
+For Sorensen, there are two components: (a) within and (b) among groups (i.e. clades).
+For Bray-Curtis
+there are three components: (a) within species, (b) among species but within groups and (c) among species among groups.
+**INPUTS:**
+## compo - this is a composition table with sites in rows and species in
+##         columns

+## sp.by.group - this is a data.frame with two columns: 'spp' and "groups'.
+The
+##               column 'spp' contains names that must match the column names
+##               in 'compo'.
+The column 'groups' indicates to what group
+##               (i.e clade) each species belongs.

+**OUTPUTS:**
+The output is a list containing another two lists, each of which has the components of either Bray-Curtis or Sorensen distance metrics.

+-'bray-curtis' - the first list, contains four elements:
+  -'BC': is a 'dist' object with the total Bray-Curtis distace.
+The other three elements are additive fractions of 'BC'.
+  -'BC.ws': is the component of 'BC' owing to within-species variation in abundance.
+  -'BC.wg': is the component of 'BC' owing to turnover of species WITHIN groups.
+  -'BC.ag': is the component of 'BC' owing to turnover of species AMONG groups.

+-'sorensen' - the second list, contains three elements:

+  -'S': is a 'dist' object with the total Sorensen distace.
+  -'S.wg': is the component of "S" owing to turnover of species WITHIN groups.
+  -'S.ag': is the component of "S" owing to turnover of species AMONG groups.

 ### '01_and_02_make_phylogeny.R'
 uses the tree dataset to generate a time calibrated phylogeny by placing taxa into Smith and Brown’s (2018) global mega-phylogeny of seed plants  (via V.phylomaker).
 **INPUTS:** 'ToyData_trees.txt' *A dataset representing individuals trees surveyed within a set of plots*